act-rules/act-rules.github.io/_rules/video-transcript-1a02b0.md

 ## Expectation

-The visual information of each test target is available through a text transcript that is [visible][], [included in the accessibility tree][], and is either on the page or linked.
+The visual information of each test target is available through a text transcript that is [included in the accessibility tree][], and is either on the page or linked.

 **Note:** A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG22/#dfn-alternative-for-time-based-media).

 ## Assumptions

-This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+- Users who are not visually impaired can comprehend the contents of the video through visual cues and information presented visually.

 ## Accessibility Support